IaC Lab 3 -- Using GitLab CI to run Ansible playbooks and build new IOS XE Virtual Routers

 ```

 This file contains the addressing plan for the **in-band** networks.
-The example above is limited to a single VLAN for simplicity.
-Virtual router interface addresses are computed from these network prefixes and masks.
+The example above is limited to two VLANs for simplicity.
+Virtual router interface addresses are computed natively by Ansible using these standard CIDR network blocks.

 ```yaml=